KIngSimeone/womens-health/README.md

 ## Estimate Cycles

-This endpoint will estimate the period cycles for the current logged in user/patient, for authentication user must pass the `accessToken` generated from thier login response in all other endpoints as `Token` in their request headers, this will also identify the current logged in user and retrieve their information
+This endpoint will estimate the period cycles for the current logged in user/patient, for authentication purposes user must pass the `accessToken` generated from thier login response in all other endpoints as `Token` in their request headers, this will also identify the current logged in user and retrieve their information

 **Just a note `Token` is required in the request headers to use below endpoints.**